Lars-m/tutorialPointsReact/README.md

 ----

-## Everything below is info from the original tutorial
+## Everything below is info from the original react-create-app

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).